What Really Works

 30 Minutes a Day

 Much like the 10,000 step theory, it’s not about the quantity of exercise you get, but the quality.
-30 leisurely minutes on the elliptical show far different results than 30 minutes of high intensity interval training (HIIT) exercises that work your muscles to the limit.
+Thirty leisurely minutes on the elliptical show far different results than 30 minutes of high intensity interval training (HIIT) exercises that work your muscles to the limit.
 That’s not to say exercising 30 minutes a day isn’t good for you.

 The CDC (Center for Disease Control and Prevention) suggests 150 minutes of exercise per week, or, 30 minutes a day.
 Studies have shown that someone who exercises 30 minutes a day has lower blood pressure and cholesterol and benefits from a higher muscle-to-fat ratio.
 The 30-minute recommendation is more so aimed at sedentary individuals looking to incorporate regular exercise into their daily life.
-After you’ve developed a routine, its recommended adding increasing levels of intensity to build up endurance.
+After you’ve developed a routine, it's recommended adding increasing levels of intensity to build up endurance.

 For decades, health experts touted regular daily exercise as the best method for staying healthy.
 But studies suggest that those who exercise only on the weekends live just as long as those who spread their workouts throughout the week.
 Dubbed “weekend warriors,” individuals who spend all 150 minutes of the recommended weekly exercise time between one to two sessions have shown to benefit from the same results as those who spread out that time over the course of the week.

 While this new information may seem like an exciting loophole for individuals too busy to fit in daily exercise, only about 1-3 percent of American adults actually complete the recommended amount of time in one to two days.
-Additionally, the study did not take into account other factors like strength, blood pressure or weigh control.
+Additionally, the study did not take into account other factors like strength, blood pressure or weight control.

 The best way of determining the right exercise plan for you is talking with your physician or a fitness coach.
 Take into account your current state of health, limitations and goals, and go from there.